rant-lang/reference/src/glossary.md

 Block attributes provide a way to customize the resolver's behavior through the variable system, such as changing iteration count.

-### Channel
+### Closure

-A channel is an independent stream of output from a Rant program.
-Programs may have more than one channel.
+A closure is a function that captures one or more variables from its environment.

 ### Construct

 A construct is a group of one or more runtime variables can be used to interact with the Rant runtime and customize various aspects of program behavior.

+### Definition

+A definition is an accessor type that creates a new variable.

+### Dynamic key

+A dynamic key is an access path key, consisting of a single-element block, that must be resolved before the containing path can be read.
+The block resolves to the final key or index that will be inserted into the path.

 ### Formatter

-A formatter is a runtime component that mutates output in some way.
+A formatter is a runtime component that passively changes the output in some way.

 ### Fragment

 A fragment is a sequence of any non-whitespace, non-reserved characters found in a Rant program.

+### Getter

+A getter is an accessor type that retrieves a value from a variable or collection.

 ### Hint

 A hint is a compile-time operation that informs the Rant compiler that the next program element is expected to print to the output.

+### Identifier

+A name for a variable or module.

+Identifiers enforce specific formatting requirements to ensure consistency:

+* Must contain **at least one** alphanumeric character.
+* Must only contain alphanumeric characters, underscores, and hyphens.

+### List

+A list is an ordered collection of values, accessible by index.

+### Map

+A map is a collection of key-value pairs, also known as an "associative array".

+### Module

+A module is a library of Rant functions that can be loaded into another program using the `[require]` function.

 ### Resolution